cla-bit/PayStackEase/docs/source/abulkcharges.rst

         Initiate a bulk charge

-        :param objects: An array of objects with authorization codes and amount.
+        :param objects: An array of objects with authorization, amount and reference.
         :type objects: List[Dict[str, Any]]

         :return: The response from the API.